Rokasl/CS408_project/report/source/14_chapter_7.md

 Third step is to recompile the machine's code (in *machine* folder), to include newly generated file, with *webpack* command.
-And finally user needs to include "output.js" form *dist* folder, in his project's HTML file.
-In this example user would see 5 as the computation result in the browser.
+And finally user needs to include "output.js" form *dist* folder, in theirs project's HTML file.
+In this example user would see "5" as the computation result in the browser.

 #### Limitations